HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

 2. Select **Retrieve from port** and create the signer certificate, and then save the certificate.

-3. Log in to HCL Portal instance to configure syndication: http://my.target.fqdn/wps/portal.
+3. Log in to HCL DX instance to configure syndication: http://my.target.fqdn/wps/portal.

 4. Navigate to **Administration > Security > Credential Vault > Add a Vault Slot**.